 Mia used to work with a woman that she couldn't stand.
 At first, she thought it was just her own pettiness.
 She was pretty and smart and rapidly climbing the company ladder.
 Was she just jealous?
 Mia convinced herself that that was the case—she didn't like her because she was just petty and jealous.

 Now, that is a reason to cause you to dislike a coworker, but in this case, it turns out that it wasn't the real reason.
 When she lied to a senior person in another department about work Mia had done, she realized that her coworker was simply a horrible person.

 At that point, she was able to see that she wasn't the only person the coworker had happily sacrificed to make herself look better.
 Once Mia learned this about her, she understood that her unconscious mind had picked up on the coworker's sleazy character before she could see it clearly in action.

-While she remained a rotten person, she never did anything to hinder Mia's career again.
-She knew she wasn't getting away with that again.
+While the supposed colleague remained a rotten person, she never did anything overtly to hinder Mia's career again.
+She knew she wasn't going to get away with that behavior again.

 Ask yourself if her complaints are valid.
 For example, when your office enemy says, “Are you going to get that report done on time?” is she picky and naggy or have you finished the report late for the past three months?
 If it's the latter, you can fix your relationship by fixing your own behavior.
 Since the only behavior you have any control over is your own, this is good to know.